Sign In Register

 Is St. Louis a Good Place to Live?

-Based on current data, St. Louis receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include affordable housing.
+Based on current data, St. Louis receives an overall livability score of 2.6 out of 5.0, earning a grade of C+.
+Key strengths include affordable housing, abundant sunshine.
 Areas to be aware of include above-average unemployment, an elevated poverty rate, below-average incomes.
-St. Louis offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+St. Louis has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs